List of Croatia international footballers

+This list includes players for the Croatia national football team following the independence of Croatia, with prior history stretching back to the late 19th century.
+Active since 2006, Croatian midfielder Luka Modrić is the nation's most capped player, one of the world's few players with 200 or more caps.
+Modrić is the most decorated Croatian player in the history of football with 34 major trophies.
+Playing between 1990–2002, Croatian forward Davor Šuker has the all-time goal-scoring record for Croatia, with 45 international goals in 68 matches.

 Players

 This list is about Croatia national football team players with at least 20 appearances.
+There is a separate list of footballers born outside of Croatia who played for the national team.
 For a list of all national team players with a Wikipedia article, see the Croatia international footballers category.
-For the current national team squad, see Croatia national football team#Current squad.
+For the current national team squad, see current squad.

 Appearances and goals are composed of FIFA World Cup and UEFA European Championship and each competition's required qualification matches, as well as the UEFA Nations League and international friendlies.
 Players are listed by number of caps, then by goals scored.
 If they are still tied the players are listed alphabetically.
-Statistics correct as of 17 November 2025 and the 2026 FIFA World Cup qualification match against Montenegro.
+Statistics correct as of 2 July 2026 and the FIFA World Cup match against Portugal.